dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 # Summary
 [summary]: #summary

-The DEP ("Request for Comment") process is how the Dat open source community comes to (distributed) consensus around technical protocol enhancements and organizational process.
+The DEP ("Dat Enhancement Proposal") process is how the Dat open source community comes to (distributed) consensus around technical protocol enhancements and organizational process.

 # Motivation
 [motivation]: #motivation